- Brené Brown

 What unfolds in the therapeutic space reminds me why I do this work.
 Supporting people as they reconnect with themselves feels less like a job and more like a calling.
 It is meaningful, grounding and something I feel grateful for every day. -

 Yes, absolutely.
 I still have days where I feel unsure or question myself.
-Old patterns can surface, especially when I’m tired or triggered.
-There are moments when I feel disconnected, different, or somehow not enough, and I still hear that old inner voice that says I should be further ahead or doing more.
+Old patterns can surface, especially when I’m tired or under stress.
+There are moments when I feel disconnected or hear that familiar inner voice suggesting I should be further along or doing more.

-The difference now is that these moments don’t define me.
-They feel more like brief moments, rather than mountains.
-I notice them sooner, and I’m able to support myself or reach out for support with kindness rather than criticism.
-Being a therapist doesn’t mean having it all together.
-It means being human, staying aware and continuing to show up with honesty, again and again. -
+The difference now is how I relate to those moments.
+They don’t define me in the way they once did.
+I notice them sooner and respond with more kindness, whether that’s slowing down, offering myself care, or reaching out for support.
+Being a therapist doesn’t mean having everything worked out.
+It means being human, staying aware, and continuing to show up with honesty and compassion, again and again. -

-When we’re disconnected from our needs, values and sense of self, it becomes hard to feel grounded and even harder to connect meaningfully with others.
-I see therapy as one gentle way of turning inward again, of noticing what has been out of reach, and beginning to show up in the world in a way that feels more real, compassionate and aligned. -
+When that inner connection is lost, it becomes difficult to feel grounded, and harder still to relate to others with care and authenticity.
+I see therapy as one gentle way of turning back toward ourselves, noticing what has been overlooked or silenced, and beginning to show up in the world in ways that feel more real, compassionate, and aligned. -

-Van Gogh is my favourite artist.
-It’s hard to choose just one piece, because his entire body of work moves me each time I see it.
-His paintings express feeling in a way that goes beyond words, turning pain into something honest, raw and deeply human.
-There is an intensity and sensitivity in each brushstroke that speaks to longing, beauty and the desire to be understood.
+Vincent van Gogh is my favourite artist.
+It’s difficult to choose a single piece, as his entire body of work continues to move me.
+His paintings express feeling beyond words, holding pain, longing, and beauty in a way that feels honest, raw, and deeply human.
+There is an intensity in each brushstroke, a reaching toward understanding and connection.

 I was born in Amsterdam and have visited the Van Gogh Museum many times.
-Each visit reminds me of the power of expression and how art can hold emotion with both truth and tenderness.
+Each visit reminds me of the power of expression, and how art can hold emotion with both truth and tenderness, without needing to explain or resolve it.

 This perspective sits at the heart of my work at Rising Phoenix Counselling: creating a space where emotions can be met safely, explored with care and transformed into meaning and connection.